 Elevation: 7,232 ft

-Peak 7232 sits approximately 3.5 miles southeast of South Putnam Peak in the Bannock Range within the Caribou Targhee Forest.
-The peak is surrounded by other unnamed peaks such as 6992, 6939, and 7058.
+Peak 7232 sits approximately 3.5 miles southeast of South Putnam Peak in the Portneuf Range within the Caribou-Targhee National Forest.
+The peak is surrounded by other unnamed peaks such as Peak 6992, Peak 6939, and Peak 7058.
 Of the possible combinations, Peak 7232 is most easily combined with Peak 6992 for a loop hike.
 Peak 7232’s low elevation makes for a good early-season training hike.
-The abundance of trails in the Topance Canyon area makes it popular with hikers, trail runners, bikers, and hunters.
+The abundance of trails in the Topance Canyon area makes it popular with hikers, trail runners, bikers and hunters.
+USGS Bear Camp Gulch

 Access the south approach by first travelling to Lava Hot Springs, Idaho.
-East of the city turn north on north Highway 30, which heads toward Chesterfield Reservoir.
-Turn north on Kelly Topance Road and continue north to the intersection of Kelly Topance and Maggies Road.
-Here, turn west on Maggies Road and continue to Topance Canyon Road.
+East of the city, turn north on north Highway 30, which heads toward Chesterfield Reservoir.
+Turn north on Kelly Topance Road and continue north to the intersection of Kelly Topance Road and Maggies Road.
+Turn west on Maggies Road and continue to Topance Canyon Road.
 Take this road past the Hornet Springs area and continue toward South Fork Topance Creek, which in 2017 was signed.
 We climbed this peak on May 14, the day before the gate opened, so we parked near the gate.
 If the road is open, continue until right before the road crosses the creek and park.
-A high clearance vehicle was not necessary when we went.
+A high-clearance vehicle was not necessary when we were there.

 South Face, Class 2